CDRT/mk_docs/docs/guides/lcu/index.md

 # Lenovo.Client.Update

 This PowerShell module is provided to assist in managing Lenovo driver, BIOS/UEFI, and firmware updates.
-This module is part of the growing ThinkVantage PowerShell Library which is a collection of PowerShell modules and scripts that include:
+It is based on the LSU Client community solution available on GitHub.
+This module is part of the growing ThinkVantage PowerShell Library which is a collection of PowerShell modules and scripts for managing Lenovo commercial PCs.

-**Modules**

-- Lenovo.Client.Scripting
-- Lenovo.Bios.Config
-- Lenovo.Bios.Certificates

-**Scripts**

-- ThinkBiosConfigUI.ps1
-- LnvBiosCertInterface.ps1

 ## Requirements